 Martina is Deputy Head of 12KBW’s Employment Group and a Pupillage Supervisor.

 Martina is an active supporter of social mobility at the Bar, most recently arranging hosting a student from the Bar Council’s Bar Placement Scheme (in conjunction with the Social Mobility Foundation) and last year, arranging for 11 Tottenham primary school children to meet the Hon.
 Mr Justice Choudhury (now President of the EAT).

-Martina is a supporter of Advocate (formerly the Bar Pro Bono Unit (BPBU) and the COAS and ELAAS schemes and has assisted a number of individuals with their appeals in the EAT on a pro bono basis.
+Martina actively supports Advocate (formerly the Bar Pro Bono Unit (BPBU)), the COAS and ELAAS schemes and has assisted a number of individuals with their appeals in the EAT on a pro bono basis.

 Martina was a member of Tanfield Chambers from 1998-2017.